-To the thrifty traveler, the road trip is bread and butter.
+To the thrifty Mitten State traveler, the Michigan road trip is bread and butter.
 Cheap, flexible, and limited only by the highway miles you’re willing to put on your car – on a road trip, nothing stands in the way of adventure except the open road.

 St. Ignace is just over the Mighty Mac, and a must-stop for anyone on a road trip.
 Instead of just passing through, why not stay a few days?
-St. Ignace is close enough to soak up all the awesome of Mackinac, and has some pretty cool attractions in its own right.
+St. Ignace is close enough to soak up all the awesome of Mackinac Island and Mackinaw City, and it has some pretty cool attractions in its own right.

 STAY: Straights State Park has campsites for around $30 per night.